 Minor Spills Clean up all spills immediately.
 Avoid breathing vapors and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Contain and absorb spill with sand, earth, inert material or vermiculite.
 Wipe up.
 Place in a suitable, labelled container for waste disposal.

+Moderate hazard.

-Major Spills Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment.
-Prevent spillage from entering drains, sewers or water courses.
-Recover product wherever possible.
-Put residues in labelled containers for disposal.
-If contamination of drains or waterways occurs, advise emergency services.
+- Clear area of personnel and move upwind. - Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves - Prevent, by any means available, spillage from entering drains or water course. - Stop leak if safe to do so.
+Major Spills - Contain spill with sand, earth or vermiculite. - Collect recoverable product into labelled containers for recycling. - Neutralize/decontaminate residue (see Section 13 for specific agent). - Collect solid residues and seal in labelled drums for disposal.
+Wash area and prevent runoff into drains. - After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using. - If contamination of drains or waterways occurs, advise emergency services.